updated 3 October 2021

 Chelation therapy is a medical procedure that involves the administration of chelating agents to remove heavy metals from the body.
 It binds with metal in the body so that the metal loses its chemical effect.

 Acute mercury toxicity requires immediate action and the process relies heavily upon chemical chelators.

 The 2- step process to help prevent further toxicity

-The diagnosis of chronic dental ingestion needs urgent detoxification.
+The diagnosis of chronic dental ingestion needs urgent detoxification

 A chelation process is a balancing act with mineral antagonists which dislodge the metals from the organs and tissues into the blood with chelating agents that bind the metals in the blood, and prevent them from being re-deposited somewhere else in the body, so that the kidneys can excrete them.

 Chronic Dental Ingestion

-Elemental Mercury in the amalgams mixed with other metal vapour in the patients oral cavity, becomes inorganic mercury metal toxicity and then builds up in organs, soft tissues and bone and is renowned for extremely slow excretion from the body, cleverly redepositing around the body during the chelation process with only a tiny amount being excreted.
+Elemental Mercury in the amalgams had the opportunity to mix with other metal vapour in the patients oral cavity, which became ingested as inorganic mercury metal toxicity.
+This then builds up in organs, soft tissues and the bones and is renowned for extremely slow excretion from the body, whilst still cleverly redepositing around the body, even during the chelation process, with only a tiny amount being excreted.

 Much research was undertaken as to best methods of chelating, finding products that worked and helped to prevent further toxicity.

-The first stage of chelation
+The chelation plan

 There is little information about how to chelate dental ingested vapour palladium where the global dental profession state there has been not enough testing to establish a chelation programme.

 Important.
 Please read our terms and conditions of use of this website.